Alex-developer/allskyannotate/README.md

 ## Dependencies

+### Python3
+The annotater requires python3 and will **not** run on python2.
+Python3 does not have to be the default on your system but it must be installed

 ### Allsky
 The allsky software must be setup and working correctly before attempting to install this script.
 Please make a backup of any scripts that you change in the allsky software and note that you will have to make the changes again should you update the allsky software